ORG 6499 Cultural Diversity & Individual Differences

 EDU 6300 Communication Methods in Education

 Grounded in communication theory, this course provides students the opportunity to practice their communication skills in multiple settings and modalities.
 Students will distinguish which communication methodologies work best in particular settings for the given message, taking into account target populations and influencing factors.
 Students will create various types of reports and a summative presentation to communicate the results of their project.
-Prerequisite: completion of all required coursework.

 Total Credits 30